Gareth Edwards (rugby union): Accolades and honours

-In 2003, in a poll of international rugby players conducted by Rugby World magazine, Edwards was declared the greatest player of all time.
-In 2007, former England captain Will Carling published his list of the '50 Greatest Rugby players' in The Daily Telegraph, and ranked Edwards the greatest player ever, stating; "He was a supreme athlete with supreme skills, the complete package.
+In 2007, the former England captain Will Carling published his list of the '50 Greatest Rugby players' in The Daily Telegraph, and also ranked Edwards as the greatest player ever.
+Carling added that "He was a supreme athlete with supreme skills, the complete package.
 He played in the 1970s, but, if he played now, he would still be the best.
 He was outstanding at running, passing, kicking and reading the game.
-He sits astride the whole of rugby as the ultimate athlete on the pitch".
+He sits astride the whole of rugby as the ultimate athlete on the pitch."